AstroCB/Manks.org/index.md

 ---
 layout: default
-title: Landing Page
+title: The Manks
-subTitle: A Template by Start Bootstrap
+subTitle: Welcome to the Manks
 ---